gradle/gradle-talks/talks/publishing/src/slides/01-slides.md

 * Publication is aware of AbstractArchiveTask (like Jar), so it "just works"
 * Use a classifier to differentiate from main publication

+## Publishing the source jar

+### Publishing 1.0

+    artifacts {
+        archives sourceJar
+    }

+### Publishing 2.0

+Artifact specified per-publication

+    artifact sourceJar

 Example: Publishing the source jar for a Java project

 ## Changing the artifact attributes

+### Publishing 1.0

-Original support has "one-size-fits-all" approach.
+* "one-size-fits-all" approach.
 * Set 'name', 'extension', 'classifier' & 'type' on artifact
 * Many values derived from artifact file properties (but not always)

+### Publishing 2.0

-New model allows separate customisation for Maven & Ivy publications:
+* Allows separate customisation for Maven & Ivy publications:
 * Set 'extension' & 'classifier' for all artifacts
-   * Also set 'name' & 'type' for Ivy publication artifacts
+* Set 'name' & 'type' for Ivy publication artifacts
-   * Can customise 'configurations' in Ivy (not possible with `uploadArchives`)
+* Can customise 'configurations' in Ivy (not possible with Publishing 1.0)

 Example: Customise the attributes of the published source jar